Daniel J. Keniry

 Rob G. Liberatore

-Rob Liberatore is a member of the board of the National Democratic Institute, which promotes democracy around the world, and of the executive committee of the Federal City Council in Washington, DC.
+Rob Liberatore is a board member of the German Marshall Fund and the treasurer of the National Democratic Institute, an organization that promotes democracy around the world.

 David Marventano serves as senior vice president of Government Relations for Fluor Corporation, where he is responsible for the strategic development and management of Fluor's government affairs program.
 He joined Fluor in 2003.